Xilinx/mlir-air/AIRDialect.md

 | :-----: | ----------- |
 | `results` | any type

 ### `air.herd` (xilinx::air::HerdOp)

-Herd
+_Herd_

 Define and run a 1D or 2D array of tiles as an AIR Herd.

-Traits: AffineScope, AttrSizedOperandSegments, IsolatedFromAbove, SingleBlockImplicitTerminator<HerdTerminatorOp>
+Traits: AffineScope, AttrSizedOperandSegments, IsolatedFromAbove, SingleBlock, SingleBlockImplicitTerminator<HerdTerminatorOp>

 Interfaces: air_AsyncOpInterface, air_HierarchyInterface